Master’s degree pays off

 Changing labour market

 The study found that those who take professional qualifications fare especially well in the labour market.
 None of the lawyers surveyed were out of work two years after graduation.
-At other faculties that offer professional qualifications, such as the Faculty of Medicine and Dentistry and the Faculty of Psychology, graduate jobseekers amounted to 2 and 4 percent respectively.
+At other faculties that offer professional qualifications, such as the Faculty of Medicine and the Faculty of Psychology, graduate jobseekers amounted to 2 and 4 percent respectively.